Krešimir Ćosić

 Krešimir "Krešo" Ćosić (/hr/; 26 November 1948 – 25 May 1995) was a Croatian professional basketball player and coach.
 He was a collegiate All-American at Brigham Young University.
-He revolutionized basketball in Yugoslavia and was the first basketball player in the world to play all five positions.
+He was the first basketball player in the world to play all five positions.

 In 1996, Ćosić became only the third international player ever elected to the Naismith Memorial Basketball Hall of Fame (the second male player).
 He is one of 62 people in the world that received the FIBA Order of Merit.
 In 2006, he was inducted into the College Basketball Hall of Fame, and in 2007, he was also an inaugural member of the FIBA Hall of Fame.
 The Croatian Basketball Cup, and KK Zadar's home arena, are named after him. Ćosić was voted best Croatian athlete of the 20th century twice; by Croatian Sports News and by Croatian National Television.

 Ćosić was a notable church leader and missionary of the Church of Jesus Christ of Latter-day Saints, as well as the deputy ambassador of Croatia to the U.S., in Washington, D.C.